-We have adopted a majority vote policy described under "Majority Vote Policy" below, which generally requires that a director receive a majority of the votes cast in order to be elected in an "uncontested election of directors" (as defined below), though our Bye-laws state that directors are elected by a plurality of the votes cast.
+We have adopted a majority vote policy described under "Election of Directors-Majority Vote Policy" below, which generally requires that a director receive a majority of the votes cast in order to be elected in an "uncontested election of directors" (as defined below), though our Bye-laws state that directors are elected by a plurality of the votes cast.
 See "Majority Vote Policy" below for additional information regarding our majority vote policy.
 Votes withheld from any director nominee will not be counted in such nominee's favor.
-With respect to all other matters to be acted on at the meeting, including the ratification of the appointment of our independent auditors and a non-binding advisory vote regarding executive compensation as disclosed in this proxy statement, the affirmative vote of a majority of the combined voting power of all of the shares of our common stock present or represented and entitled to vote at the meeting is required.
+With respect to all other matters to be acted on at the meeting, including a non-binding advisory vote regarding executive compensation as disclosed in this proxy statement and the ratification of the appointment of our independent auditors, the affirmative vote of a majority of the combined voting power of all of the shares of our Class A common stock present or represented and entitled to vote at the meeting is required.

 Under our Bye-laws, and as permitted by Bermuda law, we treat abstentions as present and entitled to vote for purposes of determining a quorum, and, in accordance with our Bye-laws, they would be counted in the calculation for determining whether any proposal received a majority vote at the meeting.
-With regard to "broker non-votes," we treat such shares as not being present.
+With regard to "broker non-votes," we treat such shares as not being present with respect to the relevant proposal.
 A "broker non-vote" is a proxy submitted by a broker in which the broker fails to vote on behalf of a client on a particular matter for lack of instruction when such instruction is required by the rules of the New York Stock Exchange, or the NYSE.
 Brokers may no longer use discretionary authority to vote "broker non-votes" on matters that are not considered "routine."
-The vote in connection with the ratification of the appointment of our independent registered public accounting firm (Item 2) is considered "routine".
-The votes in connection with the election of directors (Item 1) and the non-binding advisory vote regarding executive compensation as disclosed in this proxy statement (Item 3) are not considered routine matters
+The vote in connection with the ratification of the appointment of our independent registered public accounting firm (Item 3) is considered "routine".
+The votes in connection with the election of directors (Item 1) and the non-binding advisory vote regarding executive compensation as disclosed in this proxy statement (Item 2) are not considered routine matters.

-Important Notice Regarding the Availability of Proxy Materials for the Annual General Meeting of Shareholders to Be Held on April 29, 2014
+Important Notice Regarding the Availability of Proxy Materials for the Annual General Meeting of Shareholders to Be Held on April 21, 2015

-This proxy statement and the 2013 Annual Report can be viewed on our website at www.lazard.com/investorrelations/sec-filings.aspx.
+This proxy statement and the 2014 Annual Report can be viewed on our website at www.lazard.com/investorrelations/financials.cfm.
 Most shareholders may elect to view future proxy statements and annual reports over the Internet instead of receiving paper copies in the mail.
 If you are a shareholder of record, you may choose this option by following the instructions provided when you vote over the Internet.
 If you hold your Class A common stock through a bank, broker or other holder of record, please refer to the information provided by that entity for instructions on how to elect to view our future proxy statements and annual reports over the Internet.